samber/do/docs/docs/service-lifecycle/healthchecker.md

 If your service relies on a dependency, you might want to periodically check its state.

-When the `do.HealthCheck[type]()` or the `injector.HealthCheck()` function is called, the framework triggers `HealthCheck` method of each service implementing a `do.Healthchecker` interface, in reverse invocation order.
+When the `do.HealthCheck[type]()` or the `injector.HealthCheck()` function is called, the framework triggers the `HealthCheck` method of each service implementing the `do.Healthchecker` interface, in reverse invocation order.

 🕵️ Service health can be checked individually or globally.
 Requesting a health check on a nested scope will run checks on ancestors.

-Lazy services that were not invoked, are not checked.
+Lazy services that were not invoked are not checked.

 ## Trigger health check